Warning- There be Spoilers Ahead!

 Arthur’s Uncontrollable Laughter

 Of course, it literally represents Arthur’s very real childhood abuse and current mental disorder (Creutzfeldt-Jakob disease), but it also shows that mental disorders are something that people try to hide, but often can’t, and it sets them apart as different.
-They struggle against it while trying to try to fit in and while trying to find any level of normalcy in their life, but it ends up being something that isolates them and sets them apart from the rest of society.
-It is something that other people find difficult to deal with and end up avoiding them which can end up compounding their psychological problems by adding in anxiety, loneliness, and depression to their already full stack of mental strain.
+They struggle against it while trying to try to fit in and while trying to find any level of normalcy in their life, but it ends up being something that can isolate them and set them apart from the rest of society.
+It is something that other people find difficult to deal with and may end up avoiding them which can end up compounding their psychological problems by adding in anxiety, loneliness, and depression to their already full stack of mental strain.
 This was powerfully put into words with a note in Arthur’s journal: